ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 # Dedicated Hosts for Virtual Server Instances
 {: #dedicated-hosts-vsi}

-Dedicated hosts allows you to deploy virtual server instances on single-tenant compute hosts, ensuring isolation from other users.
+Dedicated hosts allow you to deploy virtual server instances on single-tenant compute hosts, ensuring isolation from other users.
 This setup helps prevent noisy neighbor issues such as performance interference caused by shared workloads in public virtual server instances.
 When using a dedicated host, billing is based on host usage rather than individual vCPU or RAM consumption.

 ## Key Considerations
 {: #key-considerations}